cstratopoulos/camargue/README.md

 `CPXDIR` and `CPX_LIB`.
 Details and examples are given in the `Makefile`.

 No further edits to the Makefile should be necessary.
-After that, run `camargue/configure.sh`.
-The most important task done by this script is to edit the file `concorde/INCLUDE/tsp.h` to remove instances of the keyword `new` appearing in function prototypes.

-The script also attempts to configure Camargue to use certain external dependencies.
-These are all discussed in detail in @ref extdeps.
+After that, you can run the script `cmr_install.sh` to configure and install Camargue. `cmr_install.h` accepts flag arguments to configure the installation to your preferences, and to edit certain other files.
+Information on individual external dependences is in @ref extdeps.
+The simplest options are `-F` and `-B`.
+So

+    ./cmr_install.h -F

+will run a full install with all the external dependencies.
+Assuming you are connected to the internet, this will downloaded, extract, and edit all the necessary external dependencies for a full install.
+This is recommended for best performance, and to observe all the features described in my thesis.
+The complementary option is

+    ./cmr_install.h -B

+which runs a "bare" install with nothing other than Concorde and CPLEX.

+In either case, `cmr_install.sh` will then invoke `configure.sh` to generate a config.hpp file and make appropriate edits to the `Makefile`.
+You can double check both of these to see if everything looks right.

-With none of these present, or if the configuration script fails at this step somehow, the project should still compile.
-To see if everything went OK, you can check the file config.hpp.
-If you went with a barebones install and later added external enhancements, you should be able to use them with `make clean` and then by running `configure.sh` again.
+If you went with a barebones install and later want to add some or all external enhancements, you should just be able to invoke `cmr_install.sh` again.
+For example to add just the safe Gomory code, you would do

+    ./cmr_install.sh -s

 After performing all these steps, you should be able to compile and run Camargue by running `make` from the main directory, creating the